A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 The case of patient K.C.
 (Moscovitch, Schacter, Tulving & colleagues, 2005):

 - suffered a closed-head injury in a motorcycle collision in Toronto at age 30
-- severe damage to MTLs and almost complete bilateral ----------- loss
+- severe damage to MTLs and almost complete bilateral ==hippocampal== loss
 - left-hemisphere lesions to posterior occipital-temporal and anterior frontal-parietal cortices
 - personality changed from outgoing to more tranquil
-- had retrograde amnesia for episodic memory, although -------- knowledge was intact
+- had retrograde amnesia for episodic memory, although ==semantic== knowledge was intact
-- also had some anterograde amnesia: no episodic memories formed after the accident (**-------- amnesia**)
+- also had some anterograde amnesia: no episodic memories formed after the accident (**==episodic== amnesia**)
 - but could form new semantic and procedural memories:
 	- played chess but did not remember playing a game
 	- knew where family cottage was but did not remember ever going there
 	- learned the Dewey decimal system for his job at the library, but did not know when he learned it

 Conclusions: